I have a fascination with Japanese culture, cartoons, language, and people.

-The Edo period, of a still feudal Japan, had a significant effect on the role of tattoos.
-The tattoo was a symbol of the criminal and was sometimes done on the forehead or wrists.
-Over time the mark of the criminal became the tradition of the criminal and so the underground world welcomed such a unique ritual into their lifestyle.
+The Edo period of feudal Japan had a significant effect on the role of tattoos.
+The tattoo was a symbol of the criminal and was sometimes done on the forehead or wrist.
+Over time, the mark of the criminal became the tradition of the criminal and so the underground world welcomed such a unique ritual into their lifestyle.

-Today, tattoos are still seen as a sign of criminality in Japan, particularly by those of the older generation and in the work place.
+Today, tattoos are still seen as a sign of criminality in Japan, particularly by those of the older generation and in the workplace.
 For many years, traditional Japanese tattoos (horimono) were associated with the yakuza.
-The yakuza, the mob, mafia, triad, whatever you want to call it, this is recognized as Japan's foremost organized criminal group.
-Many businesses and areas in Japan (Sento, or Onsen.
-These are public bathing areas or bathing areas functioning with a natural hot spring) still disallow customers with tattoos.
+The yakuza is recognized as Japan's foremost organized criminal group.
+Many businesses and areas in Japan (sento or onsen, the public bathing areas or bathing areas functioning with a natural hot spring) still disallow customers with tattoos.
 Ironically, many yakuza and other criminals themselves avoid tattoos for this very reason.

-Regardless of all the naysay, traditional irezumi is still done by hidden masters, however, it is very painful, time-consuming and expensive.
-A common traditional body suit which covers the arms, back, upper legs and chest, while leaving an un-tattooed space down the center can take 2 to 10 years of weekly visits to complete and cost in excess of US$30,000.
+Regardless of all the naysay, traditional irezumi is still done by hidden masters.
+However, it is very painful, time-consuming, and expensive.
+A common traditional body suit which covers the arms, back, upper legs, and chest, while leaving an un-tattooed space down the center can take 2 to 10 years of weekly visits to complete and cost in excess of US$30,000.
 It's also considered dangerous enough that a member of the underground, having grown in repute and having the funds, would brand himself with such a mark to prove his strength.
-Fever, infection and worse case even death can come from such an incredibly daunting tattoo.
-Therefore any man who managed to successfully complete his piece was regarded with honor and respect.
+Fever, infection, and, in the worst case, even death can come from such an incredibly daunting tattoo.
+Therefore, any man who managed to successfully complete his piece was regarded with honor and respect.

 Master of Irezumi

-When the student has been deemed worthy enough he would be given the chance to impress his skills on a prospective customer.
+When the student has been deemed worthy enough, he would be given the chance to impress his skills on a prospective customer.
 There are many different categories of irezumi that a horishi must know to offer a wide array of designs to the liking of his clientele.
-These range from nature, like cherry blossoms and lotuses, to animals, both natural and mythological (tigers and dragons) even deities of both positive and negative aspects. (buddhas and tengu -- gods and devils)
+These range from nature, like cherry blossoms and lotuses, to animals, both natural and mythological (tigers and dragons).
+Even deities of both positive and negative aspects (buddhas and tengu—gods and devils) can be featured.

-Once it has been decided what is wanted, an outline will be placed (usually just freehand) this is done in one sitting but may take up to several hours.
+Once it has been decided what is wanted, an outline will be placed (usually just freehand).
+This is done in one sitting but may take up to several hours.
 Over the course of weeks and months and even years, the piece will come to life.
-Depending on the stamina and resilience of a person (not to mention the cash on hand) once or twice a week up to two years or once a month for a lengthly process up to ten years.
+Depending on the stamina and resilience of a person (not to mention the cash on hand), they will work on the piece once or twice a week for up to two years or once a month for a lengthy process of up to 10 years.